 - ¼ cup water

-- Add all ingredients to a small saucepan and turn the heat to medium.
+- Add 12 ounces raspberries, ½ cup sugar, and ¼ cup water to a small saucepan and turn the heat to medium.
 Stir to combine and break up the raspberries just a little.
 You don't need to mash them much.
 They'll break up completely as they cook.
 Let ingredients come to a slow rolling boil, stirring occasionally until the liquid has thickened a bit.
 I've made the puree several times and as long as you keep the rolling boil, about 5 minutes is just right.
 If the mixture threatens to boil over, lift the edge of the pan up a bit to calm it just enough.

 - Remove the raspberry mixture from the heat and pour into a bowl set over a sieve.
 Using the back of a spoon, push the raspberries and their juice through the sieve to remove most of the seeds.
 Taste for sweetness, adding more if desired.
 This is pretty tart/sweet but sometimes I add a little squeeze of lemon juice to brighten the flavor even more.